Campaigns

 Long championed by NYC-EJA and sister coalition OWN, the Solid Waste Management Plan (or SWMP) adopted by Mayor Bloomberg and the City Council in 2006 was a sweeping overhaul of the City’s waste export system that substitutes a polluting truck-based system confined to a handful of overburdened communities to a decentralized marine and rail-based export system.

-In 2010, NYC-EJA launched our Waterfront Justice Project, New York City’s first citywide community-based resiliency campaign.
-When the City of New York initiated its overhaul of the Comprehensive Waterfront Plan (Vision 2020) in 2010, NYC-EJA began our advocacy campaign to convince the Bloomberg Administration to reform waterfront designations called Significant Maritime Industrial Areas, or SMIA’s.
+In 2010, NYC-EJA launched our Waterfront Justice Project, NYC’s first citywide community-based resiliency campaign.
+When the City of New York initiated its overhaul of the Comprehensive Waterfront Plan (Vision 2020), NYC-EJA began our advocacy campaign to convince City Hall to reform waterfront designations called Significant Maritime Industrial Areas, or SMIA’s.
+Now, we work at the forefront of coastal resilience planning in the region on projects such as the US Army Corps of Engineers NY-NJ Harbor and Tributaries Study.

-NYC-EJA is working with our members and allies in transportation, environment and labor advocacy on several key transportation equity campaigns; from the push for an electric bus transition, to the passage of congestion pricing and finding equitable solutions to closing New York City’s transit gaps.
+NYC-EJA is working with our members and allies in transportation, environment and labor advocacy on several key transportation equity campaigns; from the push for an electric bus transition, to the adoption and implementation of congestion pricing and finding equitable solutions to closing New York City’s transit gaps.